Bridge Base Online: History

-In 1990, Bridge Base Inc. was founded by Fred Gitelman and Sheri Winestock and released BASE II, an analytical tool for serious bridge players that ran on DOS.
-In 1992, teaching software, Bridge Master, was released for MS-DOS.
-In 1998, Bridge Master for Microsoft Windows was released.
+In 1990, Bridge Base was founded by Fred Gitelman and Sheri Winestock and released BASE II, an analytical tool for serious bridge players that ran on MS-DOS.
+In 1992, teaching software titled Bridge Master, was released for MS-DOS.
+In 1998, Bridge Master for Windows was released.
 Also in 1998, an online bridge offering in Microsoft Gaming Zone, later MSN Games, was supplied by Bridge Base.

-Created by professional bridge player Fred Gitelman, BBO was first published by Bridge Base, Inc. in 2001 as a Windows downloadable software offering free online multiplayer bridge rooms for practice and play.
+Created by professional bridge player Fred Gitelman, BBO was first available from Bridge Base in 2001 as a Windows downloadable software offering free online multiplayer bridge rooms for practice and play.
 Around 2008, BBO was ported to a web application to also support Linux and macOS users, as well as mobile devices.

 In 2018, Bridge Base Online was inducted into the American Contract Bridge League's Hall of Fame for its long-term commitment to bridge.
 As of February 2022, BBO was the only organization ever inducted by the Hall of Fame.

+As of August 19th 2026, Bridge Base Online has separated its membership into three tiers: Basic, Basic No Ads, and Premium.
+Free and No-Ads tiers are limited to playing six boards a day, while Premium members are not limited.